-The existence of Murten goes back to Celtic times, although archaeological or written evidence is lacking.
-The name is deducted from the Celtic language Mori-dûnum, however, and means fort by the lake.
+The history of Murten dates back to Celtic times.
+The name is deducted from the Celtic language and word Mori-dûnum and means fort at the lake.

 The Dukes granted the town city rights around 1170.
 The dynasty died out in 1218 and Murten became a free imperial town in the Holy Roman Empire.
 The freedom was shortlived because Savoy took control shortly afterwards.

 As a result of the Burgundian wars, Bern and Fribourg subjected the city in 1475.
 After the battles of Grandson and Murten in 1476, Fribourg and Bern governed the town until 1798, changing the bailiffs every five years.

 The Outer Regiment (Das Äussere Regiment/ le Régiment extérieur) came into being in the 16th century.
 It was a kind of “youth parliament” avant la lettre.
 The youths held imaginary council meetings, held court and delegated bailiffs to administer the society’s assets.
 The society had its own flags, a sceptre, costumes, a lion mask and silver cups.
 The Outer Regiment organised the 10,000 Knights Day to commemorate the Battle of Murten (1476).
 Collection: Museum Murten

 The famous panorama of the battle of Murten (22 June 1476) has a length of more than 100 meters but is not on display.
 However, it can still be admired in the history museum through a video installation.
 Napoleon assigned the protestant city to the catholic canton of Fribourg in 1803.
 The catholic church was subsequently reintroduced after 1803.

 Murten was a German-speaking town and still has a vast German-speaking majority, but French has a formal status as well.